Who Owns Artificial Intelligence

 AI development and deployment are increasingly global in nature, necessitating international collaboration and cooperation.
 Through collaboration, countries and organizations can collectively address ethical considerations, promote responsible practices, and ensure interoperability of AI technologies.

-See also Does Google Have Artificial Intelligence
+See also Why Is Artificial Intelligence Important

 Global Partnerships